lee-zhg/devops101/Lab1/README.md

 6. Return to the `pipeline-kube-guestbook-XXXXXX`.

-7. The `CONTAINERIZE` stage failed.
+7. Notice that the `CONTAINERIZE` stage failed.
 It's the next stage after `BUILD`.

     ![DevOps Create Delivery Pipeline](../images/containerize-failed.png)